matiasmm/SpecialComments/README.md

-This is under development, don't expect it to work yet.

 This is the problem it tries to solve:
 ======================================

 Supouse you are a developer who works in a team with a designer.

 Your designer, gives you a set of pure HTML template files like:

-  # layout.html: containing just header, footer, menu, and a lorem ipsum content.
+  * layout.html: containing just header, footer, menu, and a lorem ipsum content.
-  # text_fonts.html: Where you have different text styles to use around.
+  * text_fonts.html: Where you have different text styles to use around.
-  # icons.html: A full html with icons, maybe with a description telling you where to use them.
+  * icons.html: A full html with icons, maybe with a description telling you where to use them.
-  # menues.html.
+  * menues.html.
 Diferent menues.

+These files have a lot of things you want to use, but some other parts you don't care, like, *Lorem Ipsum* text, test images, test urls,etc.

-So, you have to break them, use the parts you need, and convert them into php peaces of code.
+So, you have to break them, use the parts you need, and convert them into php peaces of code to use them.

-## The idea here is, having these templates prepared in this way, add some html special comments <!--- special tag --->, to retrieve the just parts we are going to use and convert them into functions. ##
+#### The idea here is, having these templates prepared in this way, add some html special comments \<!--- special tag --->, to retrieve the just parts we are going to use and convert them into functions. ####

-That is the main problem this is meant to solve: You have a whole template, and you want to use some parts leaving the templates visually untouched.
+That is the main problem it's meant to solve: You have a whole template, and you want to use some parts leaving the templates visually untouched.

 Is like a template engine, but some differences are:

-  # We don't break original templates, but we add them comments.
+  1. We don't break original templates, but we add them comments.
 The template remains visually untouched.
-  # Is just applicable for this methodology.
+   Is just applicable for this methodology.
 You have a whole template, and you want to use some parts.
-  # Is not forbidden to use php, or whatever in your templates.
+  1. Is not forbidden to use php, or whatever in your templates.
 Even you can use other template engine with it if you want.
-  # In our code, we don't use html at all: we use, functions, static methods or anything generated with this library.
+  1. In our code, we don't use html at all: we use, functions, static methods or anything generated with this library.
-  # This library works when you call it with a command.
+  1. This library works when you call it with a command.
 It's not meant for being executed during your website execution.

-To achieve this, this library provides 2 things: Nodes and Attributes.
+To achieve this, this library provides 2 things: **Nodes** and **Attributes**.
 See examples of both above.

 Examples